ToddMaxey/WireShark_Configuration/README.md

 # WireShark_Configuration
 This is my personal Wireshark configuration.
 This aids me in troubleshooting by adding new columns and filter buttons to help identify networking and or machine configuration issues.

+Instructions:

+Download the configuration ZIP and replace the files is C:\Users\<yourusername>\AppData\Roaming\Wireshark

+Or you can manually add the columns and filters.

+Details

 Additions - Columns